 This security setting specifies a text message that is displayed to users when they log on.

-This text is often used for legal reasons, for example, to warn users about the ramifications of misusing company information or to warn them that their actions may be audited.
+This text is often used for legal reasons, for example, to warn users about the ramifications of misusing

 Default: No message.

 Configuring this security setting